cajacko/writing/writing/no-voting.md

 (NOTE: Reword this with points from above?
 Or just remove and say above) So, how fucked is the world.
 And is it fucked enough to warrant the daily dose of sadness to vote.
 Answer: The world is awesome and keeps getting better.
 Why the hell would I vote.
 It's like choosing between your 2 favourite meals.
 (NOTE: It's not the parties that are the meals, just the state of the world after the parties have done their thing.)
 I don't particular mind which one I have, they're both great.
 So why agonise over the choice (NOTE: This metaphor is probably one of the best ways to convey my general thoughts about the issue.
 Great either way, so no point in voting until one of the options is not great.)

 (NOTE: Research common reasons to vote and answer through this?
 Or add my response as a bonus section at end)

+NOTE: Companies do more, focus on building better things to improve the world